jdiogobc/personal_website/content/home/experience.md

   location = "Graz - Austria"
   date_start = "2018-01-03"
   date_end = "2018-08-01"
+  description = """
-  description = """I managed my own project developing a mind-controlled game using machine learning on EEG data"""
+  - I designed and managed a project that used live machine learning on EEG data to control a video game.
+  - Published two papers out of the results of this 8-month project
+  """

 [[experience]]
   title = "Product developer - Part-time"